tash088/jekyll-now/about.md

 I am in the **Online Masters in Statistics** program.

-I like to play tennis and I have two daughters, ages 5 (or in math terms 2^2^ +1) and 2.
+I like to play tennis and I have two daughters, ages 5 and 2.

 I also have a terrier mix named *Troxie*.